usernamevalis/RPI/piCamera/README.md

 holidayCam
 ======

-Coming soon, code for RPi gif camera
+Code for a very simple RPi Gif camera